Global Storytelling

 How global storytelling is taught at Muhlenberg:

 Housed in the Department of Languages, Literatures, and Cultures, the minor has students working closely with faculty to analyze texts in translation or in their original languages.
 Students are encouraged to engage with literary theory, interdisciplinary inquiry, and global perspectives.
-With our robust literary programs in both English and a number of other linguistic traditions (Spanish, French, Italian, Hebrew, and more), our multilingual students are afforded the possibility of exploring literary texts in their original language.
+With our robust literary programs in both English and a number of other linguistic traditions (Spanish, French, Italian, and more), our multilingual students are afforded the possibility of exploring literary texts in their original language.

 - 93%of graduates begin a career or advanced studyBy six months after graduation